Why Is My Period So Long? 7 Common Causes (& What to Do)

 Some hormonal changes, like menopause, can lead to irregular periods.
 Hormones can influence how frequent menstruation occurs, and how heavy flow is.

 What to do: Possible symptoms of menopause should be assessed by a gynecologist, who may opt to order blood work to confirm hormonal levels.
 Treatment may involve hormone replacement therapy.
+Check-out some natural remedies for menopause that you can prepare to help manage your symptoms.

 3. Uterine polyps

-Uterine polyps are small lumps that appear on the internal uterine wall.
+Polyps in the uterus are small lumps that appear on the internal uterine wall.
 They can occur with menopause or other hormonal changes, and can lead to breakthrough bleeding, infertility, and abdominal pain during menstruation.

 What to do: In most cases. polyps do not require any treatment and the gynecologist may just monitor them.
 Treatment is indicated for women who present with a greater risk of developing uterine cancer.